sudheerpanda/javatraining/README.md

    b.
 If the cache is full, remove the last node of the linked list and move the new page to the start of the list

+MultiThreading:

+Take the given keywords and make wiki call using the given URL for each keyword.
+Each call respond with a json response.
+Parse the response and use the description to create a seperate text file and save to local storage.

+ Traverse through the generated .txt files  from Task #2 and provide a counter for each distinct word.

 TODO:

 Multithreading:

-2. Take the given keywords and make wiki call using the given URL for each keyword.
-Each call respond with a json response.
-Parse the response and use the description to create a seperate text file and save to local storage.

-3. Traverse through the generated .txt files  from Task #2 and provide a counter for each distinct word.

-4. Autosuggets on the words generated from Task #3."
+4. Auto suggests on the words generated from Task #3."

 Collections:

 "1.
 Implementing the HR related App, with scheduling the interview for the scheduled and non scheduled guys.
-Assuming that there is only one pannel to interview.
+Assuming that there is only one panel to interview.

 Annotations:
 "Given three related documents perform validation on the fields and field data types using annotations.